Actress and singer Naya Rivera goes missing at Lake Piru

-VENTURA COUNTY, Calif. — LOS ANGLES (AP) — Authorities say former “Glee” star Naya Rivera is missing and being searched for at a Southern California lake.
+VENTURA COUNTY, Calif. — The search for 33-year-old “Glee” actress Naya Rivera was set to continue early Thursday morning after she went missing Wednesday afternoon at a Southern California lake in Ventura County.

 The Ventura County Sheriff’s Department late Wednesday confirmed that the 33-year-old Rivera is the person being searched for in the waters of Lake Piru, which is approximately 56 miles northwest of downtown Los Angeles.